 Whenever building a new home, make sure to add at least 10% more to your estimated expenses because you will inevitably experience unexpected costs.
 Also, keep in mind that you will be expected to pay ‘tax on construction, installations and work’.
 This fee is required of everything that requires a municipal license.
 You will pay this fee upon being given the building license

 When you are searching for the perfect architect, it’s best to get recommendations from the locals.
 You may also consider getting in touch with people who live in the area you’re most interested in.
 If you rely on an estate agent for advice, then you should make sure they are someone you know and trust as they will occasionally only recommend individuals who offer them a commission.

 It’s usually easy to find a Spanish architect who speaks English, though you may consider searching for EU architects.
 You can expect to pay between 5 to 10% of the total cost of your project.
 Though architects may suggest certain building firms, it’s crucial that you do a little research on your own before hiring one.
 And try to avoid architects who recommend their own builder.
 If the builder and architect are too familiar with each other, it may compromise how well they work to specification.

 Before you decide to sign your contract, you should always make sure to get quotations in writing.
 The contract should address what type of materials will be used in the building of your home.
-It should be clear where your building will actually be located on the plot your purchased.
+It should be clear where your building will actually be located on the plot you purchase.
 There should also be a building a payment schedule outlined.
 Every cost should be detailed.